jantman/puppet-reviewboard/README.md

  * memcached & python-memcached for website caching
  * python bindings for your database (if not installed by the dbprovider)

+**Note** that the database providers do not support anything other than 'localhost'.

 Usage
 -----